Assessment

 The Baruch College Governance Charter clearly states that “[t]he School Faculties shall be responsible for and conduct all educational affairs including but not limited to affairs customarily conducted by an academic faculty: including the formulation of School policies relating to curriculum and degree requirements; academic credits; the granting of degrees; student admission and retention standards; and the academic status, role, obligations, and freedoms of the School Faculty.”

-Due to the governance structure as described in the Baruch College Governance Charter, faculty at Baruch College are hired by and teach in degree programs housed within one of three Schools: the Marxe School of Public and International Affairs, the Weissman School of Arts and Sciences, and the Zicklin School of Business.
+Faculty at Baruch College are hired by and teach in degree programs housed within one of three Schools: the Marxe School of Public and International Affairs, the Weissman School of Arts and Sciences, and the Zicklin School of Business.
 Assessment of student learning is therefore driven by School-based faculty, with administrative support on assessment provided by an assessment lead for each School, reporting directly to each Schools’ Associate Dean.

-Faculty are solely responsible for assessment of student learning at the course level.
+Faculty are responsible for assessment of student learning at the course level.
 This includes faculty setting their own course learning outcomes or objectives, and assigning work that facilitates the faculty member’s assessment of student learning.

-Course Learning Goals
+Learning Goals

 College-Wide Learning Goals